Meeshbhoombah/megaverse/README.md

-Built for Crossmint's coding challenge, this repository uses the provided Megaverse creator API to build 2D spaces of various "astral objects" (emojis) by making requests to Crossmint's Megaverse service.
+Built for Crossmint's coding challenge, this repository uses the provided Megaverse creator API to build 2D spaces of various "astral objects" (emojis) by making requests to the API at `https://challenge.crossmint.com`.

 ## Getting Started
 ### Prequisites